anovative/iatd-microcredential-cloud-networking/learning_outcome_2/labs/lab-002/README.md

 ## IATD Microcredential Cloud Networking: Lab 2 - Examining Azure System Routes

-**Objective:** Explore the system routes automatically configured in an Azure virtual network.
+**Objective:** Explore and understand the system routes automatically configured in an Azure virtual network, including their purpose, behavior, and how they facilitate network communication.

-**Scenario:** You have deployed a virtual network in Azure with several subnets and a VPN gateway connection to your on-premises network.
-This lab will examine the routes Azure automatically creates (system routes), understand their purpose, and verify basic connectivity.
-Even without creating custom User Defined Routes (UDRs), a default route table always exists.

-**Outcomes:**

-*   Inspection of the system routes in a route table (the default route table).
-*   Identification of the VNet Local, On-premises (if a VPN gateway exists), and Internet routes.
-*   Understanding of the purpose of each system route.
-*   Verification of connectivity based on system routes.
-*   Demonstrate local VNet, internet bound and gateway bound traffic flow with simple PowerShell testing.

 **Estimated Time:** 60 - 75 minutes